• Home

 U.S. President Donald Trump

-U.S. President Donald TrumpChip Somodevilla - Getty Images
+U.S. President Donald TrumpChip Somodevilla—Getty Images

-If geopolitics had a thermometer, the mercury would have dropped by a couple of degrees over the last 48 hours.
+If geopolitics had a thermometer, the mercury would have dropped by a couple of degrees over the past 48 hours.
 At the start of the week, European leaders were outraged to be facing increased tariffs—again—from their trading partner and ally, the U.S., if they did not comply with demands from the White House for the purchase of Greenland.

 A framework of a deal has now supposedly been agreed upon between the White House and NATO, which would step up U.S. defense systems in the Arctic.
 Details of the agreement are still thin, especially on the issue of how much control the U.S. military will get over the NATO territory that is part of the Kingdom of Denmark.